 Mixed connective tissue disease is a term used by some doctors to describe a disorder characterized by features of systemic lupus erythematosus, systemic sclerosis, and polymyositis.

+The lungs are affected in up to 75% of people with mixed connective tissue disease.
 Fluid may collect in or around the lungs.
 In some people, abnormal lung function is the most serious problem, causing shortness of breath during exertion.

 In general, the more advanced the disease and the greater the organ damage, the less effective the treatment.
 Systemic sclerosis–like damage to the skin and esophagus is least likely to respond to treatment.

-Last full review/revision February 2008 by Rula A. Hajj-ali, MD
+Last full review/revision August 2013 by Rula A. Hajj-ali, MD